IAH NSW Meeting 9 April 2019: Brendan Dimech and Dr Andrew Frost (Bureau of Meteorology)

 IAH NSW Meeting and AGM 12 February 2019: Dr Richard Evans

-IAH NSW is pleased to announce that our next meeting features a talk by Dr Richard Evans, Principal Hydrogeologist at Jacobs, entitled Hydrogeological basics and lessons learnt from tunneling in Australia.
-Please click here for the event flyer.
-AGM and Committee appointments The NSW and Federal IAH AGM is taking place prior to the talk from […]
+IAH NSW is pleased to announce that our next meeting features a talk by Dr Richard Evans, Principal Hydrogeologist at Jacobs, entitled Hydrogeological basics and lessons learnt from tunneling in […]

 Read More… from IAH NSW Meeting and AGM 12 February 2019: Dr Richard Evans